tiagopita/veganbase/site/content/_index.md

   heading: What is Veganbase?
   text: >
     Veganbase is a social platform discovering, sharing and discussing the world’s best vegan products, services, businesses and lifestyle.

     At Veganbase you can easily discover vegan products and places around the world, you can promote your vegan business and organisation.

-    Our lifestyle magazine will consist of articles created by our community.
+    Our lifestyle magazine will consist of articles recommended by our community.
+Everything you need to know about veganism in one place!
 products:
   - {}
 values: